Dhruv-1529/Asset-Tokenization-Platform-for-Real-World-Assetss/README.md

 - ERC721-based NFT for each unique asset
 - Metadata URI for off-chain documentation (proof, certificates)
 - Ownership tracking and transferability
-- Verifiable history of asset issuance
+- Verifiable history of asset issuance.

 ## 🚀 Future Scope